Explore the Area

 Visit the North Carolina Botanical Gardens for a fun and free natural retreat into wildlife.
 Their guiding mission is to inspire understanding, appreciation, and conservation of plants in gardens and natural areas and to advance a sustainable relationship between people and nature.
 The garden is open from 1:00pm to 5:00pm on Sundays, 8:00am to 5:00pm on Weekdays, and 9:00am to 5:00pm on Saturdays.
 Stop by to take a guided tour of the garden or casually stroll through the paths at your own pace!

 FRANK Gallery is an amazing compilation of local artists and talent.
-The art gallery is located on Franklin Street and is one of the staple items of Chapel Hill’s downtown scene.
+The art gallery is located inside University Place Mall.
 Make sure to check www.frankisart.com before you go in order to take advantage of the many new exhibits, events, programs, and educational outreach opportunities every week.
 FRANK is open Wednesday and Thursday from noon to 5:00pm, Fridays from noon to 8:00pm, Saturdays from 10:00am to 5:00pm, and Sundays from 1:00pm to 5:00pm.

 Stars, space, and more!
 The Morehead Planetarium is the perfect place to explore if you’re looking for an educational activity that will take you to another world.
 Stop by the planetarium’s dome to watch a breathtaking astronomy show.
 The celestial objects projected onto the walls of the dome will make you feel that you are actually laying under the stars.
 Morehead Planetarium is open from 10:00am to 3:30pm Tuesday through Saturday, 1:00pm to 4:30pm on Sundays, and it is closed on Mondays.
 Book your show today!